sriman2003/Trivial-Shell/README.md

 The 377 built-in command is a pretty neat password reversing challenge.
 The password encryption is an xor with a key of 3.
 I thought it would be a good idea to implement this to help myself understand how to iterate over strings and convert among different data types.

 ### Documentation
 The comments throughout the main.rs file describe my steps to implementing each part of tsh2.0.
-The video/presentation/demonstration should further enforce the functionality of tsh2.0 as well as how I implemented it.
+The video/presentation/demonstration should further detail the functionality of tsh2.0 as well as how I implemented it.

 ### Running TSH2.0
 After cloning the repository onto your local machine, navigate to the main directory.
-Use the command cargo run in the command line.
+Use the command **cargo run** in the command line.
 This should retrive the required dependencies and run the shell.
 That's it!